The Burgers-FKPP advection-reaction-diffusion equation with cut-off

 with the advection term $g(u)\frac{\partial u}{\partial x}$ describing the directed transport of $u$.
-As is the case for standard reaction-diffusion, as in Equation~\eqref{general}, advection should give no contribution when $u\leq \varepsilon=\frac{1}{N}$, where $N$ is the total number of particles.
-Hence, it seems plausible that a cut-off should multiply both the reaction kinetics $f(u)$ and the advection term in \eqref{general 2} has not been studied before.
+As far as we are aware, the impact of a cut-off on front propagation in advection-reaction-diffusion equations of the type in \eqref{general 2} has not been studied before.
 Specifically, we consider the following equation,

 which is known as Burgers-Fisher-Kolmogorov-Petrowskii-Piscounov (Burgers-FKPP) equation \cite{Murray2002,ablowitz1987topics,alma998723063502466, 10.1201/9781420034967}; here, $k u$ is the transport velocity, with $k>0$ a real parameter.
 Equation~\eqref{Burger-FKPP1} is a special case of the generalised FKPP equation, see \cite{gfkpp}, which models competing genotypes in a population and which has found applications in a variety of fields that include fluid dynamics, population modelling, and chemical kinetics.
 It hence serves as a prototypical model that illustrates the interaction between advection, reaction, and diffusion mechanisms in more general advection-reaction-diffusion equations of the type in \eqref{general 2}.
 In particular, it realises a pushed front propagation regime which is not present in standard reaction-diffusion with Fisher reaction kinetics.

-To study travelling wave solutions to \eqref{Burger-FKPP1}, we introduce the travelling wave variable $\xi=x-ct$, where $c$ is the propagation speed of the travelling wave.
+To study travelling wave solutions to \eqref{Burger-FKPP1}, we introduce the travelling wave variable $\xi=x-ct$, where $c$ denotes the propagation speed.
 Setting $U(\xi)=u(x,t)$, we obtain the travelling wave equation

 subject to the boundary conditions $U(-\infty)=1$ and $U(\infty)=0$.
-The corresponding solution defines a front for the Burgers-FKPP equation, \eqref{Burger-FKPP1}, which connects the two homogeneous rest states at $u=1$ and $u=0$.
+The corresponding solution defines a front for the Burgers-FKPP equation, \eqref{Burger-FKPP1}, which connects the two rest states $u=1$ and $u=0$.

 Defining $V=U'$ in \eqref{secondorder}, we obtain the first-order system